Andes Mint BlondiesJump to Recipe

 Other things that are very important for this dessert: peppermint, chocolate, butter.

 More good news: These blaanndies are super-easy to make.
-Just a few ingredients and maybe ten minutes and you’re on your way to some delicious dessert bars that will absolutely disappear.
+Just a few ingredients and maybe ten minutes of stirring and you’re on your way to some delicious dessert bars that will absolutely disappear.

 They are rich and chewy and have an awesome chocolate and peppermint flavor.